-You’re likely to feel tired and sore for a few days following your surgery, but you’ll be up and around in 24 to 48 hours.
+After your Breast Augmentation surgery, you’re likely to feel tired and sore for a few days following your surgery, but you’ll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.

 Within several days, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
 You should wear it as directed by Dr. Lille.
 You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.

 You should be able to return to work within a week, depending on the level of activity required for your job.
 Return to the gym will be around 3 weeks, although returning to a running regime will be around 6–8 weeks.